 Note: Pilot funds cannot be used for clinical trials.

-- Projects that directly addresses issues relevant to the COVID-19 pandemic by supporting rapid response research question
+- Projects directly addressing issues relevant to pandemic prevention/response/mitigation by supporting rapid response research questions

 - Health issues related to homelessness

-- Innovative implementation science, including methods promote the uptake of research findings into routine healthcare in clinical or policy contexts
+- Innovative Implementation Science.
+Implementation methods promote the uptake of research findings into routine healthcare in clinical or policy contexts

-- Projects that tie into Healthy Chicago 2025 priorities
+- Projects that leverages Healthy Chicago 2025 priorities

 - Studies on methods to improve the clinical translational research process